• Skip to main content

 Dandelion greens are an unusual, tasty addition to a healthy, balanced diet.

-One cup of canned kidney beans contains about 3 mg of iron, 17% of the recommended daily intake.
-In fact, all beans are a great source of iron, so consider adding a few types to your diet.
+One cup of canned kidney beans contains about 3 mg of iron, or 17% of the recommended daily intake.
+In fact, all beans are great sources of iron, so consider adding a few types to your diet.

 What’s more, kidney beans are a great source of vitamin K, thiamin, folate, and lots of essential minerals.